mr258876/Project-Orgel/README.md

 First, you will need an Arduino-ESP32 environment.
 There's a [guide from randomnerdtutorials][randomnerdtutorials_esp32_environment_url] could be used as a reference.

-The following libraries are also required after building up the environment:
+For `ESP32` devices, he following libraries are also required after building up the environment:
 ```
 tcMenu      @4.2.1
 TMCStepper  @0.7.3
 U8g2        @2.34.4
-NimBLE      @1.4.1
+NimBLE      @1.4.2
 ```

+For `nRF51` devices, you need to replace `U8g2` in the list above as an MODDED `SSD1306Ascii` library, which could be found [here](https://github.com/mr258876/SSD1306Ascii).

 After that, open `Project-Orgel.ino` in folder `Project-Oegel` with Arduino-IDE to upload.

 >⚠Note：`esp32` version in Arduino IDE should be below `3.0.0`, or compilation will fail!